Do you have a Samsung Smart TV? If you do then you have probably seen the error ‘Unable to connect to Samsung Server.’

 More often than not these errors are temporary and can be solved easily.
 If you are looking to solve the error ‘Unable to Connect to Samsung Server’ then below we have some methods that are tried and tested amongst users.

-Smart TV Unable to Connect to Samsung Server?
+Samsung Smart TV Can’t to Connect to Server?
 Try this

 - Press the ‘home’ button.